 Identity and access management is a security strategy aimed at managing identities and administering control over access permissions in an IT network.
 IAM ensures that the right person in your organization can access the right resource for the right purpose.
 The pillars of IAM include (but aren’t limited to):

 Privileged access management falls under the umbrella of IAM.
-While IAM covers the canopy of identity management, PAM focuses on managing and governing access over business-critical resources and all privileged accounts associated with them.
+While IAM covers the canopy of identity management, PAM solution focuses on managing and governing access over business-critical resources and all privileged accounts associated with them.
 It encompasses tools to control elevated access and approvals for identities, thus decreasing the attack surface by allowing limited privileged access with specific levels of permissions.
 PAM solutions primarily cover the following aspects:

-Privileged Identity Management (PIM) is a subset of PAM that targets the specific need of managing and controlling highly privileged access to resources.
+Privileged Identity Management (PIM) is a subset of PAM solution that targets the specific need of managing and controlling highly privileged access to resources.
 PIM solutions are limited to discovery and vaulting of privileged accounts, enforcing password policies and monitoring privileged access.
 It lacks session management capabilities and just-in-time privilege elevation controls that a PAM solution encompasses.
 PIM solutions often have lesser integrations (SIEM, Ticketing, etc.) with industry solutions than what a PAM solution offers.

 Having a decentralized system to manage privileged accounts or managing them manually leads to varying management practices and inconsistent policies across an organization.
 When the organization scales, this inconsistency causes distress to the IT team.
 The increasing number of systems, assets, resources, and permissions makes them unmanageable, creates flaws in the manual process, and opens new avenues for attacks.